Zeta36/leela-fish/README.md

 # Future work
 - It would be great to test depthly the performance of LeelaFish and the optimal ratio in which it's able to perform as good or better than SF and/or LCZero.
 - It would be a good idea to use instead of LCZero the more recent lc0 source code of the LeelaZero project.
+- Right now the project has been compiled and tested only in Windows machines (using Visual Studio 2017).
+It should be changed the make files in order to run the project in Linux systems.

 # Licence
 LeelaFish Copyright (C) 2018  Samuel Graván and contributors.